pgourlain/vscode_erlang/README.md

 Then, before debugging is started, modified files will be recompiled automatically.

 ## Available commands
+Support for Erlang tools, including rebar3, EUnit and Dialyzer

 ![commands](images/vscode-erlang-commands.png)

+* Dialyzer warnings displayed in Problems tab for easy navigation

 ## Settings
   * `erlang.erlangPath` - Directory location of erl/escript